Business Development Services

 Business & Enterprise Support & Training

-For the 2019/2020 program year, we’re offering customized business development programs for immigrant, newcomer and indigenous women.
+For the 2019/2020 program year, we’re offering customized business development programs for Indigenous women, newcomer women, and immigrant men and women.
 We are actively working on securing funding to expand our business development programs to other groups of people, so please check our website every few months for updates.
 Click here for other programs also providing business development supports.

 A free self-employment exploration and business plan training program open to immigrant and newcomer women.
 Intake is closed until spring of 2020.